silverstripe-terraformers/keys-for-cache/README.md

 2) Increase the performance of our applications by reducing the number of, and the complexity of the cache keys that we calculate at the time of an end user's request.

+**What this module is not**: This module is not here to provide a caching method, it is here to provide you with **keys** that you can use with your preferred caching method (EG: partial caching).

 * [Installation](#installation)
 * [Why cache keys are difficult](#why-cache-keys-are-difficult)
 * [How we aim to solve these difficulties](#how-we-aim-to-solve-these-difficulties)